yaruluo/subtleAsianCoders_luoY-chanM-lauE-leeR/README.md

   - Oversees project development
   - Help with frontend/backend development
   - Updates devlog and design doc
+- **Matthew Chan**
+  - Write Python scripts to handle requests to modify or retrieve data from databases and APIs using SQLite
+  - Assist with retrieval from APIs using OAuth
+  - SQLite/alchemy operations
+    - Create, read, update, delete (CRUD) through SQLAlchemy to SQLite
 - **Eric "Morty" Lau**
   - Creates HTML templates and pages according to sitemap
   - Jinja